Teams of volunteer Flood Wardens across the North East are playing a vital role in helping protect their communities.

-The local knowledge flood wardens can provide on the ground is invaluable.
+The local knowledge that wardens can provide on the ground is invaluable and helps communities be more flood resilient.